GMX (GMX) Reaches Self Reported Market Capitalization of $334.67 Million

-GMX (GMX) traded 3.6% lower against the US dollar during the 24 hour period ending at 18:00 PM E.T. on January 8th.
-One GMX token can currently be bought for $39.78 or 0.00233643 BTC on exchanges.
-GMX has a total market capitalization of $334.67 million and $12.83 million worth of GMX was traded on exchanges in the last day.
-In the last week, GMX has traded down 4.2% against the US dollar.
+GMX (GMX) traded down 3.6% against the U.S. dollar during the 24 hour period ending at 18:00 PM Eastern on January 8th.
+Over the last week, GMX has traded 4.2% lower against the U.S. dollar.
+One GMX token can now be purchased for about $39.78 or 0.00233643 BTC on popular exchanges.
+GMX has a total market capitalization of $334.67 million and approximately $12.83 million worth of GMX was traded on exchanges in the last day.

 - KILT Protocol (KILT) traded up 6.2% against the dollar and now trades at $0.65 or 0.00003818 BTC.